electronick1/stairs_doc/source/index.html.md

 ```

-It's a place when you can set up your app.
+It's a place where you can set up your app.

-App config allows defining app settings which useful when you want to share your app with the world.
+The App config allows defining the app settings, which are useful if you want to share your app with the world.

-Here it's also possible to define pipeline config like on example ->
+It's also possible to define the pipeline config as in the example ->

 <br>